stormchaserroleplaying/stormchaserRPG/Talents/Wizard/Diviner/index.md

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 20 Character Points<br>**Prerequisite:** 3rd Level Spells and Minor Conjuration
+#### **Cost:** 20 Character Points<br>**Prerequisite:** 3rd Level Spells and Portent
 Casting divination spells comes so easily to you that it expends only a fraction of your spellcasting efforts.
-When you cast a [divination spell](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Lists/Arcane/) of 2nd level or higher you may regain mana equal to the amount of mana expended minus one.
+When you cast a divination spell using two or more mana you may regain mana equal to the amount of mana expended minus one.
 The amount of mana recovered cannot exceed five.

 ### The Third Eye

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 30 Character Points<br>**Prerequisite:** 5th Level Spells and Benign Transposition
+#### **Cost:** 30 Character Points<br>**Prerequisite:** 5th Level Spells and Expert Divination
-As an Action you can increase your powers of perception.
+Using one Action you can increase your powers of perception.
 When you do so, choose one of the following benefits, which lasts until you are incapacitated or you take a short or long rest.
 You can’t use the feature again until you finish a short or long rest.

-Darkvision.
-You gain [darkvision](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#darkvision) out to a range of 60 feet.
+- **Darkvision.** You gain [darkvision](https://stormchaserroleplaying.com/stormchaserRPG/General/Awareness/Special/#darkvision) out to a range of 60 feet.
+If you already have darkvision, its range is increased by 60 feet.

-Ethereal Sight.
-You can see into the Ethereal Plane within 60 feet of you.
+- **Ethereal Sight.** You can see into the Ethereal Plane within 60 feet of you.

-Greater Comprehension.
-You can read any language.
+- **Greater Comprehension.** You can read any language.

-See Invisibility.
-You can see invisible creatures and objects within 10 feet of you that are within line of sight.
+- **See Invisibility.** You can see invisible creatures and objects within 10 feet of you that are within line of sight.

 ### Greater Portent

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and Focused Conjuration
+#### **Cost:** 50 Character Points<br>**Prerequisite:** 7th Level Spells and The Thrid Eye
 The visions in your dreams intensify and paint a more accurate picture in your mind of what is to come.
 You roll three d20s for your Portent feature, rather than two.